-Your air compressor can be used for operating paint spray guns, air tools, caulking guns, grease guns, air brushes, sandblaster, or inflating tires and plastic toys, spraying weed killers, insecticides, etc. An air pressure regulator is usually necessary for most of the applications.
+Your air compressor can be used for operating paint spray guns, air tools, caulking guns, grease guns, air brushes, sandblaster, or inflating tires and plastic toys, spraying weed killers, insecticides, etc. An air pressure regulator is required for most of the applications.

-Separate air transformers which combine the functions of air regulation and/or moisture and dirt removal should be used where applicable.
+An air filter which removes moisture and dirt from compressed air should be used where applicable.

-These accessories can be purchased from most Sears stores or from the Sears Power Tool Catalog.
+These accessories can be purchased from most Sears Parts Departments.